top of page

 8 Who also declared unto us your love in the Spirit.

 We don’t know who this guy was except probably a Colossian local who stepped up to serve and guide the people of this church.
 See Colossians 4:12.
-Epaphras either visited Paul in prison or he wrote him letters to provide updates on this church.
+Epaphras likely visited Paul in prison and at some point became a prisoner with him.

 9 For this cause we also, since the day we heard it, do not cease to pray for you, and to desire that ye might be filled with the knowledge of his will in all wisdom and spiritual understanding;